kaio91/Python/README.md

-# Python send mail use gmail
+# Python send mail use gmail \n

-Use: Getting the command line input arguments.
+Use: Getting the command line input arguments. \n

 { from_to = sys.argv[1]
 subject = sys.argv[2]